For Good Health

 So skin appears plumper and less red.

 Their Healing Power Can Help

-This super vegetable, after all, was rumored to be an aphrodisiac, hardly the food that a lady the likes of Lady Catherine should be eating with abandon.
+Hardly the food that a woman the likes of Lady Catherine should be eating with abandon.

 But they can do a lot to fuel your health.

 Research has shown.

 That they contain a compound that can help prevent certain kinds of cancer and even heal a damaged liver.